bitstadium/HockeyApp-for-Mac/README.md

 Example:

-<pre>open -a HockeyApp MyApp.xcarchive --args autoSubmit notifyOn openDownloadPage</pre>
+<pre>open -a HockeyApp MyApp.xcarchive --args autoSubmit notifyOn openDownloadPage tags=alphatesters,betatesters</pre>

 HockeyMac will automatically upload MyApp.ipa and MyApp.dSYM.zip from the archive and notify all testers.